 Disruption, Innovation and Creating Sustainable Food Systems in the time of Pandemic

-This fully-online course is led by Hope & Main founder and Public Health expert Lisa Raiola, who will guide participants to tackle challenges like food production, distribution, consumption, equity, and profitability both in a time of social distancing and beyond.
+This course is led by Hope & Main founder and Public Health expert Lisa Raiola, who will guide participants to tackle challenges like food production, distribution, consumption, equity, and profitability both in a time of social distancing and beyond.

 This course would be valuable for anyone interested in creating a sustainable food future, especially the following:

 - Current or potential owners of restaurants or prepared foods companies